programador404/NodeJs-Relationship-Sequelize/README.md

 # NodeJs Relationship With Sequelize
-This repository contain an application created with Nodejs to do a relationship using Sequelize
+This repository contain an application created with Nodejs to do a relationship using Sequelize.

 ## Relations
 - One to One